-Ben has worked on text, display and user interface (UI) fonts, script extensions, retail and custom designs, and has consulted on existing non-Latin typefaces.
-Clients include Adobe, Brody Associates, Colophon Foundry, Monotype, Miles Newlyn, Rosetta Type Foundry, Tiro Typeworks and Type Together.
+Ben has designed text, display, and user interface (UI) fonts, variable fonts, script extensions, retail and custom designs, and has consulted on many Southeast Asian typefaces.

-Alongside the development of new type families, Ben teaches type design workshops for students and professional type designers in the UK and in Thailand, and enjoys talking about type at conferences.
+Alongside the development of new type families, Ben teaches type design workshops, mentors students and professional type designers around the world, and enjoys talking about type at conferences.

 For all enquiries please email me.